janishia16/janishia16/README.md

 Backend Developer
 -----------------

-Presently was a Intern a Cognizant.
+Worked as a Intern in Cognizant.
 Graduated in B.E in Computer Science and Engineering in 2023.

 * 🌍  I'm based in Mangalore
 * ✉️  You can contact me at [jennoronha28@gmail.com](mailto:jennoronha28@gmail.com)